Faeshal/nodejs-layered-architecture-prisma/README.md

 3. Data Access Layer / Repository (for interacting with the database)🛡️

    The Data Access layer can take up the responsibility of talking to the database - fetching from, writing to, and updating it.
 All your SQL queries, database connections, models, ORM (object-relational mappers), etc. are supposed to be defined here.
-In this version i use an sql database with Sequelize ORM.
+In this version i use an sql database with Prisma ORM.
 So if you use NoSQL database or other ORM you can customize it, basically the concept is the same, you must create a repository layer.

 This three-layer setup serves as a reliable scaffolding for most Node.js applications, making your applications easier to code, maintain, debug and test.